 An image has appeared online apparently listing the full spec of the 2019 BMW S1000RR which is set to be officially unveiled at the EICMA motorbike show next week.

-BMW have teased what looks to be the new S1000RR in a short clip on their social media channels.
-There's not a lot to say abou the short clip in which a bike flashes past a static camera too quickly to see anything with the strapline: "Heads up... adrenaline is coming."
+BMW had previously teased what looks to be the new S1000RR in a short clip on their social media channels.
+There's not a lot to say about the short clip in which a bike flashes past a static camera too quickly to see anything with the strapline: "Heads up... adrenaline incoming."

 BMW shocked the superbike establishment a decade ago when they launched the original BMW S1000RR.
 Now they’re about to do it all over again when they unveil next year’s version.

 Officially, you’ll have to wait until the Intermot show in Cologne this October to see the bike, but these CAD images, taken from the company’s official design patent for the 2019 S1000RR, clearly show all the main details.

 There’s a lot to take in, but it’s abundantly clear that this is a completely new design.
 The engine, frame, suspension and bodywork have been designed from scratch with the clear intention of making this a huge leap forward from the current S1000RR.
 BMW’s rivals should worry.